(c) 2024 PillSync.com

 Risk Summary

 The available data from published case series, epidemiological studies and reviews with oral budesonide use in pregnant women have not identified a drug-associated risk of major birth defects, miscarriage or other adverse maternal or fetal outcomes.
 There are risks to the mother and fetus associated with IgA Nephropathy.
-Infants exposed to in-utero corticosteroids, including budesonide, are at risk for hypoadrenalism (see Clinical Considerations).
+Infants exposed to in utero corticosteroids, including budesonide, are at risk for hypoadrenalism (see Clinical Considerations).
 In animal reproduction studies with pregnant rats and rabbits, administration of subcutaneous budesonide during organogenesis at doses approximately 0.3 times or 0.03 times, respectively, the maximum recommended human dose (MRHD), resulted in increased fetal loss, decreased pup weights, and skeletal abnormalities.
 Maternal toxicity was observed in both rats and rabbits at these dose levels (see Data).

 The estimated background risk of major birth defects and miscarriage of the indicated population is unknown.
-All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
+All pregnancies have a background risk of birth defects, loss, or other adverse outcomes.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2% to 4% and 15% to 20%, respectively.

 Clinical Considerations